October Community Corner

 Oct.
 26: Friends of Midtown will host a haunted house at 1419 N. 3rd St., Harrisburg, 6 to 8 p.m., on Harrisburg trick-or-treat night.
 Free and open to the public.
 Visit friendsofmidtown.org for more details.

 Oct.
 27: DJs His and Hers Music are hosting a “Halloween Spooktacular” at Zeroday Brewing Co., 250 Reily St., Harrisburg.
 The costume bash run 8 to 11 p.m. and includes music, specialty drinks, food and costume contests.
 For more information, visit the Facebook event page.

 Oct.
 28: Join Absolute Pilates East for its grand reopening at 3940 Linglestown Rd., Harrisburg, 8 a.m. to 2 p.m.
 Catch free classes, lectures, vendors, truck shows, deals, prizes and more.
 There will be special deals and classes during the week leading up to the event.
 Visit absolutepilates.co for more information.

 Nature at Night

 Oct.
-27: Take an after-hours walk in the Olewine Nature Center at Wildwood Park, 100 Wildwood Way, Harrisburg.
+28: Take an after-hours walk in the Olewine Nature Center at Wildwood Park, 100 Wildwood Way, Harrisburg, where exhibit hall critters come to life.
 Tour times are 6, 6:30, 7 and 7:30 p.m.
-Then make s’mores around a campfire and sip apple cider.
+Then, make s’mores around a campfire and sip apple cider.
 Kids can dress as their favorite animal or in a costume.
 Bring a trick-or-treat bag.
-Cost is $5.
-Details are at wildwoodlake.org.
+Visit wildwoodlake.org.